Pathophysiology and causes of hirsutism

 The hair growth cycle is comprised of three phases :

-●The growth phase (termed anagen), which varies by body area, is about four months for facial hair.
-Therefore, it takes about six months to detect the effects of hormonal therapy for facial hirsutism.
+●The growth phase (termed anagen), which varies by body area, is approximately four months for facial hair.
+Therefore, it takes approximately six months to detect the effects of hormonal therapy for facial hirsutism.

 ●The involutional phase (catagen), which lasts two to three weeks.